simlei/org.cryptool.functionlist/sphinx-doc/_build/html/_sources/workflows.md.txt

 For an overview of how the steps work together by default, see [Steps Config and Data](config_data.md)

+In the general case, simply running all steps from the `config.yaml` would be the simplest approach.
+For specialized tasks, omit unnecessary steps; for this, consult [Steps Config and Data][config_data.md].

 ## Change files and test changes

-**Main program step**: `step.tohtml_{de,en}` for testing, and its dependencies

-Often, before releasing a new version of the functionality list to the website, the user would like to test if everything is in order with the manually-managed part of the [data sources](datasources.html).
+This describes how to see what the result of manually changed files look like.
+In general, this comes down to looking into the files that were generated as step results in `./ws`.
+However, there is a step that generates an interactive html page of the function list:

+**Main program step**: `step.tohtml_{de,en}`; it generates a dynamic html page that emulates the eventual online result on cryptool.org.

-- run `./src/flistapp.py` with the preconfigured configuration
+- run `./src/flistapp.py` with the preconfigured configuration, or step names as arguments, including `step.tohtml_{de,en}`.
-- after the run completes without errors, check the HTML page `./ws/www/index.html` for an interactive (albeit mocked-up) version of the final result.
+- after the run completes without errors, check the HTML page `${step.tohtml_{de,en}.output}` for an interactive version of the final result.
+By default, this points to `./sphinx-doc/genFlistHtml/html_{de,en}/index.html`.
 - change input files of the steps where necessary, repeat if necessary.

+Note, that the on-line version at [https://simlei.github.io/org.cryptool.functionlist/sphinx-doc/genFlistHtml/index.html](https://simlei.github.io/org.cryptool.functionlist/sphinx-doc/genFlistHtml/index.html) can be tried out without running the program at all, but reflects only the output of the contributor that last pushed it to github.

 ## Add category mappings for CT2 and JCT